Legally Reviewed by, Elizabeth VonCannon: Feb 25, 2026

 Many wrecks in North Carolina are the result of negligence.
 Whenever a driver gets behind the wheel, they have a legal duty to observe all traffic laws and not behave in a way that may harm other motorists, bicyclists, or pedestrians.
 A driver’s conduct tends to become “negligent” when they violate this duty by breaking traffic rules or driving recklessly.

-Our North Carolina car accident attorneys can assist you with a personal injury claim if you were in a crash caused by:
+Our North Carolina car accident attorneys can assist you with an injury claim if you were in a crash caused by:

-• Distracted driving.
-Texting while driving or doing anything other than paying complete attention to the road can easily cause a wreck.
+Distracted driving.
+Texting while driving or doing anything other than paying complete attention to the road can easily cause a wreck or a hit-and-run accident.

 In the days after a car accident, you are likely to receive a call from an insurance adjuster who represents the other driver.
 They will probably explain they are trying to understand what exactly happened so that you can get the damages you deserve.